Selective Rack VS Pallet Flow Rack VS Pallet Shuttle – A Case Study

 Outcome: Informed Decision Making

-The company is educated on their options and can make an informed decision based on the specifics of their operation.
+Although the company is not yet ready to move forward with a new system, they are educated on their options and can make an informed decision based on the specifics of their operation.

 They understand that converting their distribution center to a semi-automated operation is a viable option that will allow them to streamline operations.